 Wherever possible, you should try to set up a Power of Attorney in advance.
 Deputyship is a more lengthy and expensive process, which can take months to set up and cost thousands of pounds if you use a solicitor.
 Your powers are also limited by the Court of Protection and you are unlikely to be given the authority to make health and welfare decisions on behalf of the person, only finance.

-If you don’t have a Power of Attorney set up and you can’t make decisions alone, the medical and social care professionals looking after you will make decisions about your health and wellbeing.
+If you don’t have a Power of Attorney set up and you can’t make decisions alone, the medical and social care professionals looking after you will typically be responsible for making decisions about your health and wellbeing.
 They should talk to the people who know you best, but they’ll have the final say.
-They can also take care of any benefits you can claim by applying to the Department of Work and Pensions (DWP) to become an Appointee for you, which means they’ll be responsible for making sure you’re paid the right amount and spending it in your best interests.

 Deputyship in England and Wales